 One thing that you will definitely need while you research your ancestry is a tool which can help you to create and build your family tree.

-There are really good genealogy software programs that are out there such as Legacy and Family Historian.
 What you will find with these programs is that they really can pack of bunch with all the tools that are featured in them.

 But if you are just starting out then you will probably want something that is free.
 The tools and features will be limited but they can certainly help you to start tracing your roots.